Areas of work and programmes - Palestine

 A 2-year programme funded by the Italian Agency for Development Cooperation (AICS), which aims at providing support to centres and shelters for survivors of violence against women (VAW), through various interventions that are designed to improve access to services and increase knowledge of violence issues, including changing attitudes and behaviors towards gender-based violence.

-A 5-year programme implemented jointly with the United Nations Population Fund (UNFPA), the UN Human Settlements Programme (UN–Habitat), and the UN Office on Drugs and Crime (UNODC) funded by the Government of Canada, which aims at ending violence against women and girls through various outreach and awareness-raising activities to change harmful practices and attitudes, increasing access to necessary services for survivors of violence, as well as strengthening the institutional capacity of government officials.
+A 5-year programme implemented jointly by the United Nations Population Fund (UNFPA), the UN Human Settlements Programme (UN–Habitat), and the UN Office on Drugs and Crime (UNODC) funded by the Government of Canada, which aims at eliminating violence against women and girls through various outreach and awareness-raising activities to change harmful practices and attitudes perpetrating and validating violence, increase access to necessary services such as livelihood training, forensics, medical, and psychosocial treatment, and access to security and shelter for survivors of violence, as well as strengthen the institutional capacity of government officials to develop and implement legal and policy frameworks promoting and protecting women’s and girl’s rights to live free from violence.

 Sawasya II, Rule of Law Joint Programme in the State of Palestine